 Ecommerce is the only channel that is expected to grow market share in the US over the next four years, grabbing market share from supermarket and Big Box retailers.
 Food service and discount retailers are expected to maintain market share.

 Moreover, Edge by Ascential analysts predict that there will be a more permanent shift to online grocery even after the relaxing of social restrictions and a return to some sort of normality.
 During the peak pandemic period of 2020, online grocery sales accelerated, up by about 35% in 2020 to reach $30.8bn.
-For a fifth of online grocery shoppers in the US, this was their first time doing their grocery shop online, accelerating long-term ecommerce adoption trends.
 The pace of growth for online grocery will level off after the 2020 boom, but edible grocery ecommerce is still expected to grow at 13.3% CAGR between now and 2025.

 Edge by Ascential analysts urge retailers and brands not to ignore the growing significance of delivery intermediaries, such as Shipt, Instacart and Doordash in the US, as well as global hot food delivery platforms like Deliveroo and Uber Eats, which turned to the grocery category to support supermarkets with fulfilment in the early days of the pandemic crisis.